niHonkage/DocsLearning/en/guides/knowledge-base/create-knowledge-and-upload-documents.md

 ### 1 Creating a Knowledge Base

-Click on Knowledge in the main navigation bar of Fusionworks.
+Click on Knowledge in the main navigation bar of FusionWorks.
 On this page, you can see your existing knowledge bases.
 Click **Create Knowledge** to enter the setup wizard:

 <figure><img src="/en/.gitbook/assets/guides/knowledge-base/create-knowledge.png" alt=""><figcaption><p>Creating Knowledge</p></figcaption></figure>